 Eliminating a number of foods from your diet could actually worsen GI symptoms and affect mood and health.
-Not to mention that a gluten-free diet often comes with higher grocery bills, as the cost of gluten-free products tend to be more expensive!
+Not to mention that a gluten-free diet often comes with higher grocery bills, as the cost of gluten-free products tends to be more expensive!

-Gluten-free meal plan
+Gluten-free endurance athlete meal plan

 Need some ideas on how to get started?
-Below are some examples of gluten free meals that will fuel your body and keep you energized throughout the day.
+Below are some examples of gluten-free meals that will fuel your body and keep you energized throughout the day.

-- Overnight GF oats (soaked in dairy milk or plant based milk of choice) topped with fruit of choice (½ banana and ½ cup of berries always works great) + 1-2 tablespoons nut butter (or plain nuts) + dash of cinnamon for taste.
+- Overnight GF oats (soaked in dairy milk or plant-based milk of choice) topped with fruit of choice (½ banana and ½ cup of berries always works great) + 1-2 tablespoons nut butter (or plain nuts) + dash of cinnamon for taste.

-- 2 scrambled eggs (eat the whole egg!), 1-2 pieces of gluten free toast topped with nut butter or avocado, and 1-2 servings of fruit.
+- 2 scrambled eggs (eat the whole egg!), 1-2 pieces of gluten-free toast topped with nut butter or avocado, and 1-2 servings of fruit.

-- Greek yogurt (or plant based yogurt) topped with fruit and nuts.
+- Greek yogurt (or plant-based yogurt) topped with fruit and nuts.

 - Tofu stir fry with brown rice (or cauliflower rice!), broccoli, peppers, onions, gluten free soy sauce or coconut aminos, tofu, and a side salad.

-*Recovery snacks should be focused around protein, which most of the time is naturally gluten free!
+*Recovery snacks should be focused around protein, which most of the time is naturally gluten-free!
 Some ideas include the following –

-While a gluten free lifestyle is completely manageable, there are definitely some common mistakes that many people make.
+While a gluten-free lifestyle is completely manageable, there are definitely some common mistakes that many people make.

-- Never assume a restaurant dish is gluten free.
-Even if the meal description seems simple (like roasted Brussels sprouts), those veggies might be fried in the same oil as bread and other gluten containing foods.
-It’s extremely important to speak with your waiter and mention your gluten allergy/preference, since you never know what’s going on in the kitchen.
+- Never assume a restaurant dish is gluten-free.
+Even if the meal description seems simple (like roasted Brussels sprouts), those veggies might be fried in the same oil as bread and other gluten-containing foods.
+It’s extremely important to speak with your waiter and mention your gluten allergy/preference since you never know what’s going on in the kitchen.

-- Be wary of cross contamination.
-If you have Celiac Disease or find yourself having a serious intolerance, cross contamination is something that can make you very sick!
-For example, if you toast gluten free bread in the same toaster as regular bread, the breadcrumbs can mix and create a gluten danger zone.
+- Be wary of cross-contamination.
+If you have Celiac Disease or find yourself having a serious intolerance, cross-contamination is something that can make you very sick!
+For example, if you toast gluten-free bread in the same toaster as regular bread, the breadcrumbs can mix and create a gluten danger zone.

-- Ask your doctor about medications, vitamins, supplements.
+- Ask your doctor about medications, vitamins, and supplements.
 Unfortunately, many medications, vitamins, and supplements have gluten containing fillers added to them.
 Be sure to speak with your doctors and order vitamins/supplements from brands that are certified gluten free.

 - Gluten Free doesn’t mean healthier.
-As mentioned in the beginning of this post, a gluten free oreo is not healthier than a regular one!
-Gluten free is often viewed as healthier since many people eat less processed foods and refined sugars when going gluten free.
-But don’t fall victim to snacking on gluten free cookies & cakes for your “health”.
+As mentioned in the beginning of this post, a gluten-free oreo is not healthier than a regular one!
+Gluten-free is often viewed as healthier since many people eat less processed foods and refined sugars when going gluten-free.
+But don’t fall victim to snacking on gluten-free cookies & cakes for your “health”.

-If you’re new to the gluten free life (or need a refresher) and have additional questions, feel free to reach out – always happy to help!
+If you’re new to the gluten-free life (or need a refresher) and have additional questions, feel free to reach out – always happy to help!